veviurko/EVCP_partially_observable_locations/README.md

 The [run_planners](/notebooks/run_experiments/1.run_planners.ipynb) notebook runs the simulations using different planners on the grids and scenarios obtained by create_grids.

-After[run_planners](/notebooks/run_experiments/1.run_planners.ipynb) notebook is executed and results are saved, plots can be obtained by [/notebooks/analysis/plot_performance.ipynb](/notebooks/analysis/plot_performance.ipynb)
+After [run_planners](/notebooks/run_experiments/1.run_planners.ipynb) notebook is executed and results are saved, plots can be obtained by [/notebooks/analysis/plot_performance.ipynb](/notebooks/analysis/plot_performance.ipynb)